Xiaoling Mausoleum of Ming Dynasty

 Pictures of Ming Xiaoling Mausoleum

-The mausoleum has two discreet sections: One is the Sacred Way area and the other is the main body of the mausoleum itself.
+Xiaoling Mausoleum of Ming Dynasty has two discreet sections: One is the Sacred Way area and the other is the main body of the mausoleum itself.

 Beyond the animals is a pair of decorative columns called Hua Biao that are carved with dragons.
 From here the Sacred Way turns into a north-south direction and becomes known at Weng Zhong Road.
 This location is marked by stone carved statues of ministers and generals.
 Different from the straight sacred ways in the former dynasties, the Sacred Way at Xiaoling Mausoleum goes in different directions making it unique and unprecedented in Chinese history.